Our Curriculum Design

 Community involvement is an essential part of our curriculum as we celebrate local traditions, learning new skills to enable the children to take an active role in events throughout the year.

-We are a 2.5 form entry which makes the teaching of discrete Year Groups somewhat of a challenge.
-Consequently, we always have a mixed ability 'split year group' class per planning team and we plan on a two-year cycle.
+As a 2.5 form entry (which makes the teaching of discrete Year Groups somewhat of a challenge!) we always have a mixed ability 'split year group' class per planning team and we plan on a two-year cycle.

 When planning and designing the curriculum, the leadership team have worked closely with staff to consider the following main areas: